 Also in this group is what has proved to be a hugely popular saw, the Ikedame.
 Its name refers not so much to the saw but rather to the particular pattern of the teeth.
 Specifically designed for cutting small intricate joints down the grain, the dovetail comes immediately to mind.
 This is where the Ikedame has found endless friends.
 Another Dozuki is the Ice Bear brand Kumagoro saw, with very fine teeth at 25 tpi.
 With a 190mm long blade, it falls between the two previous saws and will prove a useful tool for cutting all manner of fine joints.

 To get the most from a Japanese saw the main thing, is to relax and let the saw do all the work.
 The only thing for the woodworker to do is to provide the backward and forwards motion.
 Either pushing or trying to force the saw to cut can result in one of two things, the blade will buckle or a tooth may snap off.
 Don’t worry if the odd tooth gets broken, which can happen in very hard woods, this will not affect the saw’s performance.
 It matters not whether you hold the handle near the blade or at the far end, whichever feels most comfortable is correct, a good quality Japanese saw will stay on line.
 View the Dozuki-Me Tenon saw here

-To sum up, compared to its Western counterpart the Japanese saw is lighter in weight and thinner thus requiring far less effort on the user’s part.
+To sum up, compared to its Western counterpart the Japanese saw is lighter in weight and thinner, therefore, requiring far less effort on the user’s part.
 The unique tooth form results in much faster cutting.
 It is harder so stays sharp for a very long time and being so sharp results in cleaner, more accurate cuts.